๐Ÿ•‰๏ธIntro to Hinduism

 Durga Puja (Worship of Goddess Durga)

-• Celebrates Durga's victory over the buffalo demon Mahishasura—commemorates the triumph of good over evil and divine feminine power (shakti)
+• Celebrates Durga's victory over the buffalo demon Mahishasura, commemorating the triumph of good over evil and divine feminine power (shakti)

-• Elaborate ritual cycle—involves creating and consecrating clay images, daily worship, and final immersion (visarjan) of the idol in water
+• Elaborate ritual cycle: involves creating and consecrating clay images of Durga, daily worship over multiple days, and final immersion (visarjan) of the idol in water.
+The immersion symbolizes the goddess's return to her cosmic abode and the impermanence of material form

 Quick Reference Table